DK774/gSploit-Client/README.md

 # gSploit
-A server-side hacking software for GraalOnline
+A powerful server-side hacking software for GraalOnline